 - Division – has the Natural Resources Management Division set up

 - Policy – has the National Policy in Water Resources in place

 Other Notes On Addressing Water Pollution & Contamination

 In addition to what has been listed above …

 Some general ideas for addressing the different causes of water pollution and water pollution might be:

-- Agricultural – use less synthetic chemicals (which contribute to nutrient pollution) and consider more of an organic farming approach.
+- Agricultural – use less synthetic chemicals (which contribute to nutrient pollution), or specifically high concentrations of nitrogen and phosphates, and consider more of an organic farming approach.
 Manage and contain livestock waste much better

 - Municipal Wastewater and Sewage – more effective sewage plants and waste water plants, or increase their capacity to process more waste and sewage